-Moving to a New City: How to Close Your Existing Practice and Start up a New One from Scratch, The Importance of Hiring Staff, and Benefits of Layaway Payments
+Moving to a New City: How to Close Your Existing Practice and Start up a New One from Scratch, Tips for Hiring Staff, and the Benefits of Layaway Payments

 Have you ever considered moving to another city, but haven’t because you are reluctant to start a new practice from scratch?
 Maybe you want to be closer to family, or live in your dream community, but the pull of existing clients and income makes it difficult to pull the trigger?
 Last year, Aaron Walsch, took a leap of faith and moved from Columbia, SC to Nashville, TN after building a successful practice for over a decade.
 Today, Aaron shows us how to wind down your existing practice and launch a new one in a different community.
 We also discuss the importance of hiring great staff, how lead generation helps you grow a new practice, and the value of offering a layaway payment option for your clients.

 22 MAY 2017